lcdcustodio/springboot_demo_prometheus/README.md

 As you can see, we have a scrape_configs root key where we can define a list of jobs and specify the URL, metrics path, and the interval.
 If you'd like to read more about Prometheus configurations, feel free to visit the [official documentation](https://prometheus.io/docs/prometheus/latest/configuration/configuration/).

+**Note:** Since we are going to use Docker to run Prometheus, Docker network that won't understand localhostas you might expect.
+Since our app is going to run on localhost, and for the Docker container, localhost means its own network, we have to specify our system IP in place of it.

+So instead of using locahost:8080, 192.168.0.20:8080 is used where 192.168.0.20 is my PC IP at the moment.

+To check your system IP you can run ipconfig or ifconfig in your terminal, depending upon your OS.

 ## Grafana

 Grafana is a visualization layer that offers a rich UI where you can build up custom graphs quickly and create a dashboard out of many graphs faster.
 You can also import many community built dashboards for free and get going.